EricGao888/airflow-local-dev-5-min/README.md

 # airflow-local-dev-5-min
-Set up airflow local dev env in 5 minutes - This is not an official instruction
+Set up airflow local dev env in 5 minutes - This is not an official instruction.
+This is only for Chinese mainland developers who have network issues when installing python and js dependencies.

 ### 2024-05-06
 #### version